by Karina Gafford

 The Pentagon, home to over 26,000 employees alone, is located just over the bridge to Washington, DC, in Arlington, VA.
 Both Arlington, VA, and Alexandria, VA, have seen the top two growths in millennials over the past five years.
 In addition to the Pentagon, additional military installations in the immediate area include Joint Base Myer-Henderson Hall, Joint Base Anacostia-Bolling, and Fort Belvoir.
 Arlington and Alexandria have seen an 82 and 81-percent growth in millennials over the past five years, and millennials now represent close to two-fifths of the population in these cities.

-Buckley AFB, home to Air Force Space Command, intelligence units, and a future large National Security Agency site in Aurora, Colorado.
+Buckley AFB is home to Air Force Space Command, intelligence units, and a future large National Security Agency site in Aurora, Colorado.
 The Denver area has seen the fifth largest growth in millennials in the country, behind only Arlington, VA, Alexandria, VA, New Orleans, and San Francisco.
 This area has seen a 57-percent growth in millennials since 2007, and millennials represent almost one-third of the population.

 Fort Campbell, home of the 101st Airborne Division and 160th Special Operations Aviation Regiment.
 Fort Campbell sits on the Kentucky-Tennessee border, and the Montgomery County area that surrounds part of it has seen the 7th largest growth in millennials over the last five years.
 This area has seen a 46-percent increase in the number of millennials who have moved to the area between 2007 and 2013.
 Millennials represent just under one-third of the population in this area.

 Fort Hamilton, the last active military installation in New York, currently serves to provide support for the Army National Guard and U.S. Army Reserve in that area.
-Fort Hamilton is in Brooklyn, and is adjacent to New York County (synonymous with Manhattan), which has seen the 9th greatest growth in millennials in the last five years.
+Fort Hamilton is in Brooklyn and is adjacent to New York County (synonymous with Manhattan), which has seen the 9th greatest growth in millennials in the last five years.
 This area has seen a 43-percent increase in millennials moving to the area.
 Despite a median home price of a whopping $850,000, millennials represent just under one-third of the population in this area, showing that high prices don’t scare them off.

-So Why are Millennials Flocking to These Areas?
+So Why Are Millennials Flocking to These Areas?

 The top ten areas that have seen the highest growth in millennials have several things in common, including lower than average unemployment rates and higher than average incomes.
 The median home prices also far exceed the national average by more than $150,000.